Massachusetts figure skater Maxim Naumov makes U.S. Olympic team 1 year after parents killed in plane crash

 Malinin will be joined on the men's side by Andrew Torgashev, the all-or-nothing 24-year-old from Coral Springs, Florida, and Maxim Naumov, the 24-year-old from Simsbury, Connecticut, who fulfilled the hopes of his late parents by making the Olympic team.

-Vadim Naumov and Evgenia Shishkova were returning from a talent camp in Kansas when their American Airlines flight collided with a military helicopter and crashed into the icy Potomac River in January 2025.
+Vadim Naumov and Evgenia Shishkova, who became successful skating coaches after winning a world championship in pairs skating in 1994 and competing in two Olympics for their native Russia, were returning from a talent camp in Kansas when their American Airlines flight collided with a military helicopter and crashed into the icy Potomac River in January 2025.

 One of the last conversations they had with their son was about what it would take for him to follow in their footsteps by becoming an Olympian.